Anu213007/Habit-Tracker-Flutter/README.md

-# 🌸 Habit Tracker - Studio Ghibli Inspired
+# 🌸 Habit Tracker

-A magical habit tracking app built with Flutter, featuring a Studio Ghibli-inspired aesthetic with soft, vintage journal styling.
+A beautiful habit tracking app built with Flutter.
 Track your daily habits, visualize progress, and stay motivated with inspirational quotes.

 ## ✨ Features

-### 🎨 **Studio Ghibli Aesthetic**
+### 🎨 Beautiful Design
-- **Soft, parchment-like backgrounds** with warm earthy tones
+- **Soft, pleasant backgrounds** with warm earthy tones
-- **Gentle animations** including floating stars and leaves
+- **Gentle animations** throughout the interface
-- **Vintage journal styling** with rounded corners and subtle shadows
+- **Clean styling** with rounded corners and subtle shadows
 - **Light and Dark mode** support
-- **Custom typography** using Sawarabi Mincho and Quicksand fonts
+- **Custom typography** for an elegant look

 ### 🔐 **User Authentication**
-- **Firebase Authentication** with email/password
+- **Local authentication** with email/password
 - **User registration** with comprehensive form validation
 - **Session management** using SharedPreferences
 - **Profile management** with editable fields